elsie-dev/se-unlocked/Transcripts/EP_38_Michael_Feather.md

 Sorry.

 **Michaela:**: [00:42:54] Yeah, communication, right?
-Brown bags, for example, that you
+Brown bags, for example,

 **Michael Feathers:**[00:42:57] Yeah, I think, you know, nothing.
 I would go and add to that too.
 Is that even though transparency like that as a good, I think it's one of those things where it has to be discretionary rather than we're completely transparent all the time.
 Right.
 Within an organization.
-I think one things that's kind of cool is that when you have.
-Different groups of people within an organization working on different things, they can incubate something and basically not worry about somebody going in saying, well, maybe that's not a good idea.
+I think one thing that's kind of cool is that when you have, different groups of people within an organization working on different things, they can incubate something and basically not worry about somebody going in saying, well, maybe that's not a good idea.
 It's like, no, we're going to try this for a while.
 And we're going to go and see what works with that.
 Then